jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_i.rst

         else:
             return False

-  the terminal shows green, I remove the other `if statements`_ and rewrite the `return statement`_ in an even simpler way thanks to Python's truth value testing
+  the terminal shows green, I remove the other `if statements`_ and use a simpler statement

   .. code-block:: python